 Whether an injured motorcyclist can recover compensatory damages for injuries and losses depends on the type of road hazard, whether someone should have removed or eliminated it, the conduct of the motorcyclist, the conduct of other drivers, if any, and other factors.

 Tort law of negligence governs these cases generally.
 When negligent, a party carelessly, irresponsibly, or thoughtlessly harms or injures another person in violation of a duty to do no such harm.
 In road hazard accidents, negligent parties might be:

 - The state, county, or municipal government responsible for maintenance of the roadway might be negligent if it had actual or constructive notice of the hazard and could have acted by at least posting a warning to prevent it from causing the accident.

 - Nongovernmental individuals, businesses, or enterprises might be negligent, if, as an example, a biker collides with a keg that rolls off a beer truck, the brewery might be liable for the biker’s injuries.

 - Biker behavior might contribute causative negligence to the accident by speeding, weaving, or riding recklessly; if so, such contributory negligence may prevent recovery of some or perhaps all damages depending on comparative in a road hazard accident.

 Get Help from a Vancouver Personal Injury Lawyer

 Motorcycle accident plaintiffs need counsel with specific legal knowledge and experience.
 Loren Etengoff knows how dangerous inattentive drivers can be to bikers.
 He knows how to confront adjusters who always blame the motorcycle.
 He knows how best to prove liability by negligence.
-Call (360) 693-2919 for the Law Offices of Loren Scott Etengoff to speak with a premier Vancouver personal injury lawyer today for a free case consultation.
+Call (360) 693-2919 for the Etengoff Pak Law Group to speak with a premier Vancouver personal injury lawyer today for a free case consultation.